 Line 8 is the link-local IPv6 address,

 fe80::f03c:91ff:fe24:3a2f/64.
 An IPv6 link-local address is a unicast address that is automatically configured on any interface.

 If your Linode does not have the correct IPv6 address or any IPv6 address at all, you should verify that you have router advertisements enabled and IPv6 privacy extensions disabled.
 Your Linode will need to accept router advertisements for SLAAC to function.
 These settings are properly configured by default in our supported distributions.

 Additional IPv6 Addresses

-/ followed by a number in base 10, the length of the network prefix in bits.
-This translates to the number of available addresses in the pool.
+/ followed by a number in base 10: the length of the network prefix in bits.
+This translates to the number of available addresses that are available in the range (or pool).
 For example, the prefix

 /48 contains 2128-48 = 280 = 1,208,925,819,614,629,174,706,176 addresses.
 For an address like